robbydyer/sports/README.md

 ## Installation
 My goal is to soon provide an easy installer script...

+There are some precompiled binaries on the Releases page- simply download the one that works with your Pi (sportsmatrix.arm7 for most, sportsmatrix.armv6l for Pi Zero).

+OR

 The manual steps:
 - Clone this repository onto your Pi
 - Run `script/build.local`.
 This will result in a binary named "sportsmatrix.bin" inside the cloned repo directory.